SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

 averageScore /= chunksForResponseGeneration.Count;
 ```

-You can use this code to filter the retrieved manual chunks to keep only the most relevant to the question and keeping track the overall relevancy of the final set.
+You can use this code to filter the retrieved manual chunks to keep only those most relevant to the question, and to keep track of the overall relevancy of the final set.

 ### How re-ranking works